Why do we believe spam?

-Spam definition – irrelevant or unsolicited messages sent over the Internet, or phone typically to large numbers of users, for the purposes of advertising, phishing, spreading malware, etc.
+Spam definition – irrelevant or unsolicited messages sent over the Internet, or phone typically to large numbers of people all at the same time.

 Now – In Australia, we have very strict and specific laws about SPAM – Here are the key elements of the Spam Act 2003